team-bubblegumstix/EC535-project-bubblegumstix/README.md

 - Gumstix powered by power supply unit

 Steps:
-1. Copy the program (gumstixmaster) to the gumstix using minicom
+1. Copy the C program (gumstixmaster) to the gumstix using minicom
 1. Make sure the bluetooth, socket and I2C libraries have been loaded to the board

 ### Install Requirements for Arduino